ShreekantRaghuwanshi/PowerBI-Business-Insights-360/README.md

 - Networking products consistently show the lowest net sales.
 - Discounts play a significant role in net sales, with almost half of the sales coming from discounts.
 - A significant portion of the cost of goods sold contributes to gross margin.
+- Nova, Digimarket, Notebilling, Otto, Billa, and Flawless Store are performing 10% below the Gross Margin target.

 ### Marketing View